 Who is Eligible?

-Visit the GradGrants Center (GGC) at the Main Library, Research Collection Room 1052E, 1320 E. 10th St., Bloomington IN 47405 for information and to fill out search requests for three computerized databases containing thousands of grant sources.
-In addition, the GGC has a library of reference books listing grant sources – ask for a copy of our bibliography.
+Visit the GradGrants Center (GGC) at Wells Library, Room E544.
+In addition to online resources, the GGC has a library of reference books listing grant sources – ask for a copy of our bibliography.

 The majority of graduate student funding programs specify deadline dates for the receipt of applications.
 Meeting those deadlines is a prime factor in succeeding at the grants game.
 There are other important factors as well: whether the application is appropriate to the sponsor’s needs, whether it is well-documented and written clearly, and whether it shows a creative, innovative approach — but all of these factors are nullified by a late application.
 Failure to meet the deadline date is the most common reason that an application fails.
 Always check directly with the sponsor to confirm the deadline date and to find out if application forms must be requested within a certain time frame.